Luc Economides: 2020–2021 season

 With the COVID-19 pandemic greatly limiting international competition, Economides' only event of the year was the Master's de Patinage, where he placed eighth.

-2021–2022 season
+2021–2022 season: First senior national medal

 Economides began the season by winning the silver medal at the Master's de Patinage.
 He made his international season debut at the 2021 CS Finlandia Trophy, placing eleventh.
 He then went on to win gold at the International Cup of Nice before closing his season with a bronze medal at the French Figure Skating Championships behind Kévin Aymoz and Adam Siao Him Fa.

-2022–2023 season
+2022–2023 season: Grand Prix debut

 Economides started the season with a sixth-place finish at the 2022 CS Lombardia Trophy.
 He then went on to win gold and silver at the Master's de Patinage and the International Cup of Nice, respectively.

 Making his senior Grand Prix debut at the 2022 Grand Prix de France, Economides scored personal best short program, free skating, and combined total scores.
 He finished sixth overall.